Vyral/monte-mohr-recruiting/_posts/2022-03-03-self-directed-iras-with-mike-todd-part-2.md

 Welcome back to part two of my discussion with Mike Todd from IRA Innovations, where we’re rounding out our conversation about self-directed IRAs.
 Last time, we talked about how real estate is an excellent investment alternative to the stock market in terms of forming a retirement plan.
 Today we’re diving deeper into the topic by talking about funding your IRA with cash, private lending practices, and real estate investments.

-**Follow along in the video above or else use the timestamps below to navigate the video at your leisure:**
+**Follow along in the video above or use the timestamps below to navigate the video at your leisure:**

 0:00 — Introduction